Ford of Britain: Formation of Ford Motor Company Limited

 In December 1928 Ford (since 1924 entirely owned by Henry Ford, his wife and their son Edsel) announced in London that it had formed a new company, Ford Motor Company Limited, with three US directors (Henry Ford, Edsel Ford, Charles E. Sorensen) and four British directors (Sir Percy Perry, Roland Kitson, Sir John T Davies and Lord Illingworth), with a capital of £7 million.
 This company acquired all Ford's European and Middle Eastern business in exchange for 60% of its capital.
 The balance of 40% of the capital of the new Ford Motor Company Limited, 2.8 million shares of £1 each, was now available for public subscription.
 These shares were heavily over-subscribed.
 There was considerable investing interest from America, as US investors had had no previous opportunity of investing in a Henry Ford business.

 The new chairman, Sir Percival Perry, had been, and now was again, central to the development of Ford in Europe.
 Perry's association with Henry Ford dated from 1905, when Perry became a shareholder of Ford's first British agency, but the very first link between them was earlier, in 1903.
 The two men first met in 1906 in Detroit.
-From Britain, Perry envisioned Ford making vehicles outside USA and selling them across the British Empire and Europe.
+From Britain, Perry envisioned Ford making vehicles outside the United States and selling them across the British Empire and Europe.
 He raced the company's cars, organised a chain of exclusive dealers, and superintended the Trafford Park assembly plant.
 In 1919, Henry Ford chose to run operations from Detroit, but Perry was determined to run all European business himself.
 Perry resigned in May 1919.

 His American managers having failed him, Henry Ford offered Perry the chairmanship of this new Ford Motor Company Limited in 1928.

 At the first meeting of shareholders in London on 6 March 1929, Perry reported "during the first three months of our first year we and our associated companies in Europe have delivered upwards of 50,000 Model 'A' vehicles into the hands of satisfied owners.
 The improved Fordson tractor is not yet in production but it is hoped to deliver the first tractors completely manufactured at our Cork works within the next month."